 - Divide the meat into five even sections, then roll them into rounds like a giant meatball.
 Press flat into patties and make an indent in the center of each with your thumb.

-- Place the patties inside (leaving space around each one) and cook for 4 minutes.
+- Place the patties in the air fryer (leaving space around each one) and cook for 4 minutes.

-- Flip and cook for another 3 minutes, then top with cheese.
-Don’t turn it back on - the slices will melt after a couple of minutes.
+- Flip and cook for another 3 minutes, then top with cheese and return to the air fryer (but don't turn back on!)
+The slices will melt after a minute or two.

 - Once the cheese has melted, transfer to toasted buns and pile on all of your favorite toppings.